keithrbennett/keithrbennett.github.io/blog/_posts/2020-08-23-language-input-on-linux-mint-20.md

 For each desired input method, click your desired language, or if it is not listed (as with Korean and Thai), click the three vertical dots entry, click the text field to give it focus, and type the language into the text field, then select the entry below the language name that you want.
 In the case of Korean, there is only one ("Hangul").
 Click "Add".

+### Reboot and Test

+Reboot the system.
+(If you want to save time, you could log out and then in again instead of rebooting, but that will not verify that IBus was started on system startup.)

+Test switching input methods with {Ctrl}{Super}{Alt}-k, and typing text into an application that can accept it.

+### The Language Panel Applet

+There are two methods for invoking input method selection:

+* the keyboard shortcut ({Ctrl}{Super}{Alt}-k, {Super}{Space}, etc.)
+* the panel applet

+The panel applet is on the system panel, and will display the currently selected language.
+Clicking it will display a list of languages from which you can select a different one.
+This applet can be used as a fallback mechanism for changing language if the keyboard shortcut does not work.

+Unfortunately, the text on this indicator is displayed in a dark blue text that is difficult to see against the black background, so it may take some effort to find.
+The Korean language setting deals with this by showing a colorful icon instead of text.

 ### Cautions

 **Invoking Input Method Selection**

-There are two methods for invoking input method selection:

-* the keyboard shortcut ({Ctrl}{Super}{Alt}-i, {Super}{Space}, etc.)
-* the panel applet

-Beware, the keyboard shortcut may not work with some input methods (as previously mentioned), and the panel applet is barely visible due to its tiny size and dark blue color that's very difficult to see against the panel's dark background.
+As mentioned, if the keyboard shortcut for selecting an input method does not work, remember the panel applet and use that instead.

 **Know Your Input Methods**